word processingword proc·ess·ing

 An example of word processing is the creation of an essay on Microsoft Word.

 word processing - Computer Definition

 Format StandardsEvery major word processing program has generated its own proprietary codes for layout settings.
-For example, in an old WordStar document, the ^PB code turned bold on and off.
+For example, in an old WordStar document, the ^PB code turned bold both on and off.
 In WordPerfect, [BOLD] turns it on, and [bold] turns it off.
-Conversion programs are used to translate documents from one format to another.
-If a converter does not exist for the required formats, multiple search & replace commands can be performed on the original document.
+Conversion programs translate documents from one format to another.
+If one does not exist for the required formats, multiple search & replace commands can be performed on the original.
 However, if the same code turns a mode on as well as off, as in the WordStar example above, the codes have to be changed manually one at a time.

-The User InterfaceWord processing programs run from the ridiculous to the sublime.
-Some of the most awkward programs have sold well.
-As a novice, it is difficult to tell a good one from a bad one.
-It takes time to explore the nuances.
-Also, what is acceptable for the slow typist can be horrendous for the fast typist.
+The User InterfaceWord processing programs have run from the ridiculous to the sublime, and some of the most awkward programs sold well.
+It may be difficult to tell a good one from a bad one in the beginning, because it takes time to explore a program's nuances.
+Also, what is acceptable to the slow typist can be horrendous for the fast typist.
 Repetitive functions such as centering and changing display attributes (bold, italic, etc.) should be a snap.
 Changing margins, tabs, indents and fonts should also be easy.
 The most important component in word processing has nothing to do with software.
 The keyboard is the primary interface between the user and the machine, and the feel of the keys is critical.
-Key placement is also important.

 - Party invitations: You can create your own invitations on a computer using a word-processing program or card-making program.